Irregular HeartBeat

 Irregular heartbeat can occur at any time of day or night.
 Episodes may last anywhere from a few seconds to several minutes.
 The boxes below show the common symptoms of irregular heartbeat.

-Symptoms of irregular heartbeat:
+Symptoms of irregular heartbeat

 • Fluttering